Meaningful travel in Myanmar

 ‘We have spent many years travelling and operating in the country and recognise that the political situation is incredibly complex and raises deep ethical questions.
 We understand that travellers are questioning whether a visit to Myanmar will hinder or help, and whether it’s safe or ethical to travel there.

-We have heard calls for a renewed tourist boycott, but is this a well-considered solution or a knee-jerk reaction?
-Myanmar has witnessed vast positive developments, especially within the tourism sector over the last seven years.
+Since opening its doors to foreign visitors, Myanmar has witnessed vast positive developments within the tourism sector.
 An increase in visitor numbers has inspired many families to open their own guesthouse or restaurant, and communities to work together on tourism initiatives that go some way to preserving the country’s culture and heritage.
 At the other end of the scale, the opening of international branded hotels has brought much-needed employment opportunities, English-language and hospitality training to the major cities.
-A slump in visitors will undoubtedly not punish those responsible for the brutal treatment of the Rohingya, but will most certainly have an impact on the home-grown projects that rely heavily on foreign visitors for an income.
-It could also be argued that international isolation will play into the hands of the military regime, with future conflict and atrocities being hidden from the world’s attention.
+A slump in visitors will most certainly have an impact on the home-grown projects that rely heavily on foreign visitors for an income.

 How can I travel in the right way?